 SECURITY GUARDS protect our children 24 hours a day at our locations.
 Between $100-$300 needed.

-HOH Director, Brian Thomson, is needed to go to these countries to do extensive training to ensure our excellence is maintained in all of our countries.
-He raises his own funds separately and travels an average of 5 times a year.
+HOH Director, Brian Thomson, is needed to go to many countries to do extensive training to ensure our level of excellence is maintained.
+He raises his own funds separately and travels an average of 4 times a year.
 Every trip costs a minimum of $4000.
-We are starting a new location almost every week and starting in a new country almost every month.

-Countries we are working in right now: Congo, Kenya, Rwanda, Burundi, Malawi, Mozambique, Uganda
+Countries we are working in right now that Brian visits regularly: Congo, Kenya, Rwanda, Malawi, Mozambique, Uganda

-- Laptops and phones are always a huge needed for our international staff.
+Laptops and phones are always a huge need for our international staff.
 Communicating with many staff overseas is always a challenge, but is so much better when they have good laptops and phones.
-Donated phones or funds greatly needed.
+Donated phones or funds for phones are a great need.

 Due to Alberta’s local economy, donations have been low, which means less administration funds to work with.